 Thus, the findings are “good” in the traditional scientific sense.
 The horsepox virus vaccine resulted in fewer issues in mice than VACV did and provided vaccine protection.

 It’s not really surprising that it provided vaccine protection, as it’s the exact same pox virus genus as the other viruses that provide protection.
 This was an obvious outcome.
 What was not an obvious outcome was that it showed less virulence and less overall issues.
 However, this study is just tested on mice.
 We don’t know the effect on humans, nor has the study been replicated.

 So, excellent.
 Maybe this will result in a better vaccine against a bioterrorist attack utilizing a synthetically created smallpox-similar agent.

 But did we really need to open-source publish an easy-to-follow guide on how to make pox viruses?

 The journal’s publisher said that the “benefits outweighed the risks”.
 Which makes me wonder who is completing the risk analysis for this scientific journal?
 A marginally safer vaccine is a better benefit than the potential bioterrorist re-introduction of smallpox worldwide?
 You’d have to be about as risk averse as a skydiver without a parachute to believe that.

 The two Canadian scientists effectively ordered everything they needed to make a horsepox virus from online, assembled it, and then showed everyone that their synthetically created virus could reproduce and infect cells.

 Not much.
-Really just the tools to do it.
+Really, just the tools to do it.
 But versions of these tools are rapidly becoming cheaper.
-The knowledge, ability, and equipment is already out there.
+The knowledge, ability, and equipment are already out there.
 Most people aren’t even vaccinated against smallpox anymore since it has been eradicated worldwide, so most young adults are susceptible to this form of terrorism.